bdsinger/rockysetta/README.md

 laptop choice, this complicates things slightly over the days of Intel-based Macs.
 Getting a good working solution took longer than expected so am publishing the result here for others to use.

+# Warning
+Anything you install or change in the Intel-based Linux environment is not saved upon exiting!
+This includes installing apptainer every time.
+You are running in a Docker container, that's why.
+It's good to have a predictable and working environment but with enough use I'm sure this situation will need to be remedied somehow.

 # Support
 As-is but might update it if anyone cares.